tentjs/tent/lib/ideas.md

 # Ideas

+## Mounted

+Is a good idea, but it doesn't really work 100%.
+It triggers even when data is changed, which is not ideal.
+Need a way of storing if some element have been mounted before.

 ## Scoped styles

 Not sure about scoped styles, but since I am using a `style` tag for the `load` event for `mounted` it could be a thing?